rexrainbow/phaser3-rex-notes/assets/live2d/core/README.md

 ### live2dcubismcore.min.js

-This file is minified of `live2dcubismcore.js`.
+This file is the minified version of `live2dcubismcore.js`.
 Use this file in production.